LazaroAlsina/GitHub-Pages-Guide/README.md

 Here are the basics of using Markdown.

-Pound signs (what people call hashtags nowadays, "#" nowadays) are used to make headers.
+Pound signs (what people call hashtags nowadays, "#") are used to make headers.
 The more # you place, the smaller the text will seem.
 These are great for organizing your writing.

 Another common one would be \**Bold*\* with the wild character.
 Some people call it the star.
 This one has to be encapsulated where the beginning has two \*\*, then you add the text you want, then it ends with the \*\*.
 If you fail to add an ending to the **Bold**, the language has no idea where it stops, so it may make everything bold until you give it a stopping point.